steffyalbert/Covid_19_data_analysis/README.md

     it covers the full walkthrough of: automated data gathering, data transformations, filtering and machine learning to approximating the doubling time, and (static) deployment of responsive dashboard.

- Run /notebooks/Evaluation_Walk_through_1.0.ipynb for the dynamic dashboard
+ Run /notebooks/Evaluation_Walk_through_1.0.ipynb for the COVID_19 dynamic dashboard.

+ Run /notebooks/SIR_modeling_dynamic-dashboard.ipynb for the SIR model dynamic dashboard.

 Project Organization
 ------------